Liam McBean

-Liam McBean (born 25 August 1994) is a former professional Australian rules footballer who played for the Richmond Football Club in the Australian Football League (AFL).
-He was drafted by the Richmond Football Club with pick 33 in the 2012 National Draft from the Calder Cannons in the TAC Cup.
+Liam McBean (born 25 August 1994) is an Australian rules footballer who currently serves as captain of the Glenelg Football Club in the South Australian National Football League (SANFL).
+He previously played professionally for the Richmond Football Club in the Australian Football League (AFL).

+McBean was drafted by Richmond with pick 33 in the 2012 National Draft from the Calder Cannons in the TAC Cup.
 He attended St. Bernard's College in the Melbourne suburb of Essendon.
 He attended the school alongside close friend and fellow 2012 draftee Joe Daniher.